cheng-lincoln/md3_research/README.md

 ## Background

-This code repository is created for the investigation of ...
+This code repository is created for the investigation of:

-#### Others
+> Effect of SPARKLE intervention vs usual intervention on acute healthcare utilization of stage 4 solid cancer patients in Singapore

 The censor date used is **30 Apr 2024**.